The Best Explanation For How Humans Populated The Earth Is Finally Here And It's Blowing Everyone's Mind

 This is the biggest fallacy.
 The

 huge misconception.
-Because of that, early Homo sapiens had brains as large as ours, created symbolic art, developed complex social structures, and engineered tools that required deep planning and knowledge of materials.
+Early Homo sapiens had brains as large as ours, created symbolic art, developed complex social structures, and engineered tools that required deep planning and knowledge of materials.
 They were not brutes; they were innovators, survivors, and explorers who adapted to every corner of the planet with ingenuity.

 Mistake #4: “Humans only moved out of Africa once.”